juju/docs/src/en/clouds-k8s.md

 ## Configuration

-Juju CAAS applications support application specific configuration.
+Juju k8s applications support application specific configuration.
 This allows k8s configuration to be used to control how Juju deploys the application on Kubernetes.
 The following are supported (these names are the Juju configuration attribute names; the k8s meaning should be obvious):